Condo Vs. Townhouse: How Are They Different?

-If you grew up in a traditional detached house with a yard, you might not know that there are other housing options available to you.
-But, these days, an increasing number of home buyers are forgoing the detached, single-family home in favor of the more community-minded style of living that condos and townhouses provide.
+These days, home buyers are increasingly forgoing the detached, single-family home in favor of the more community-minded style of living that condos and townhouses provide.

-In order to determine which housing option is right for you, consider how much you’re prepared to spend, what type of lifestyle you’re interested in leading and how much responsibility you’re willing to take on.
-There’s no clear advantage of one option over the other, which is why you should get to know the ins and outs of condominiums and townhouses before you settle on your perfect home.
+To determine whether a condo or townhouse is right for you, consider how much you’re prepared to spend, the type of lifestyle you’re interested in leading and how much responsibility you’re willing to take on.
+Neither option has a clear advantage over the other, so it’s best to get to know the ins and outs of condominiums versus townhouses before settling on your perfect home.

-Townhouses and condos both refer to a type of ownership, meaning you won’t have to pay rent to a landlord.
-However, owning a condo and owning a townhouse offer completely different homeowner experiences – including what you’ll own, how much you’ll pay and which parts of the property you’ll have to maintain.
+Townhouses and condos are options for homeownership, meaning you won’t have to pay rent to a landlord.
+However, owning a condo and owning a townhouse offer completely different homeowner experiences with regard to what you’ll own, how much you’ll pay and which parts of the property you’ll have to maintain.
 Generally speaking, condominium owners have an individual unit within a larger complex.
 Townhouse owners, alternatively, may share a wall with their neighbors, but they also own the structure of the home itself and the property’s surrounding land.

-To better understand the distinctions between townhomes and condos, let’s further break down both of these terms.
+To better understand the distinctions between townhomes and condos, let’s further dissect these types of homes.

 What Is A Condo?

-When you hear the word “condo,” you should think of apartment-style living.
-You own the space within the walls of your apartment, but nothing outside of them.
-Everything outside of your unit, including the building’s exterior, common areas and land, is owned by a separate entity but enjoyed by the community.
+When you hear the word “condo,” just think of apartment-style living.
+You own the space within the walls of your apartment but nothing outside of them.
+Everything outside of your unit – including the building’s exterior, common areas and land – is owned by a separate entity but enjoyed by the community.

 Of course, not all condos are apartments.
 Some condos are houses within larger residential complexes.
-Regardless of the type of unit, the principle is the same: You own and have exclusive rights to your unit, but nothing around it.
+Regardless of the unit type, the principle is the same: You own and have exclusive rights to your unit but nothing around it.

 What Is A Townhouse?

-Townhouses, on the other hand, are much more similar to traditional houses in that they are multileveled and usually have front yards and backyards.
-However, townhouses are not detached properties.
-They are typically part of a row of narrower homes that are attached to one another through one or two walls.
+More so than condos, townhouses are similar to traditional houses in that they’re multilevel and usually have a front yard and a backyard.
+However, townhouses aren’t detached properties.
+They’re typically part of a row of narrower homes that are attached to one another through one or two walls.

-After purchasing a townhouse, an individual owns the interior and exterior of the home as well as the property it sits on.
-As a result, the homeowner is responsible for all the upkeep required for the property, both inside and outside.
+After purchasing a townhouse, you own the interior and exterior of the home as well as the property it sits on.
+As a result, you as the homeowner are responsible for all the property upkeep, both inside and outside.

-With these definitions in mind, let’s take a look at some of the most important determining factors to help you decide between a condo or townhouse.
+Keeping the definition of both a condo and a townhouse in mind, let’s take a look at some of the most important factors to think about when deciding between a condo and a townhouse.

 If condo owners are only responsible for the space they own, who’s in charge of maintaining the hallways, elevators and land outside of the unit?
-Every condo has a homeowners association that’s responsible for managing and caring for the property.
-In exchange for the work they do to ensure the property is kept up, each condo owner is required to pay monthly common charges and follow the rules set by the association.
+Every condo has a homeowners association (HOA) that manages and cares for the property.
+In exchange for the work the HOA does to ensure the property is maintained, each condo owner must pay the HOA a regular fee and follow the rules set by the association.

-Even though townhomes are privately owned properties, they are still often part of larger communities that have their own homeowners association.
-While these HOAs are not responsible for the maintenance of the individual townhouses, they oversee the preservation of the community as a whole.
+Even though townhomes are privately owned properties, they’re still often part of a larger community that has a homeowners association.
+While HOAs aren’t responsible for the maintenance of the individual townhouses, they oversee the preservation of the community as a whole.
 As a result, they charge owners a fee for services like snow and trash removal.
 Some HOAs also have a set of guidelines that homeowners must follow to protect the look and feel of the neighborhood.
-And if the townhouse is classified as a condo, the rules can be even more restrictive.
+A townhouse classified as a condo can be even more restrictive.

 Costs And Fees

-When deciding whether you want to buy a condo or townhouse, price is a considerable factor.
-Both options are typically more affordable than detached houses due to their community-centered living arrangements, but there are differences between condos and townhouses when it comes to cost.
+When deciding whether you want to buy a condo or townhouse, price will likely be a factor.
+Both options are typically more affordable than detached houses due to their community-centered living arrangements, but condos and townhouses differ in cost.

-Condominiums tend to be cheaper to buy because ownership is confined to the interior of the unit.
-Condo owners also tend to spend less on property taxes and insurance because there is less square footage, and owners do not have to pay taxes or insurance on the rest of the building or complex.
+Condominiums tend to be cheaper because ownership is reserved for the interior of the unit.
+Condo owners also tend to spend less on property taxes and insurance because they have less square footage and owners don’t have to pay taxes or insurance on the rest of the building or complex.

 Although the purchase price and property taxes are usually more expensive for townhouses, the HOA fees are often lower.
-Because townhouse owners maintain their own properties, there are fewer communal expenses.
+Because townhouse owners maintain their properties, fewer communal expenses are required.

 On the other hand, condo owners have to chip in to pay for all improvements and repairs deemed necessary to preserve or enhance the entire property that their unit is in.
-Plus, condominiums often offer owners additional amenities that are funded by the common charges owners pay each month.
+Plus, condominiums often offer owners additional amenities funded by the common charges that owners pay monthly.

 Community And Amenities